Celebrity Big Brother (British TV series) series 6: Tina Malone

 Tina Malone (born 30 January 1963) is an English actress, best known for her role as Mimi Maguire in the Channel 4 series, Shameless.
 Despite being on Shameless, she has appeared on shows such as Brookside and dinnerladies.
 During her time in the house, she has been involved in arguments with Coolio and is known for her loud personality.
 On Day 15, she became the second person to be evicted from the house with 38.8% of the public vote.

 Tommy Sheridan

 Tommy Sheridan (born 7 March 1964) is a Scottish socialist politician, known for being in various prominent roles within the socialist movement in Scotland and for being expelled in 1989 as the Labour Party militant tendency entryist.
 On Day 20, he became the fifth housemate to be evicted from the house in a double eviction, alongside La Toya Jackson.

 Ulrika Jonsson

 Ulrika Jonsson (born 16 August 1967) is a Swedish-British television presenter, best known for her work as a weather reporter on TV-am, presenter of Gladiators and a panellist on Shooting Stars.
 In 2002, she had a publicised affair with then-England football manager, Sven-Göran Eriksson.
-She was the only female housemate in this series to make it to the final, eventually going on to win the show on Day 22, despite being nominated for most evictions.
+She was the only female housemate in this series to make it to the final, eventually going on to win the show on Day 22, despite being nominated every week while in the house.